KuoYuChang/Colab_MIT/README.md

 Demonstrations of some programmings, some are deep learning related, implemented with MIT like license.

-Deep learning or machine learning related colab notebook.
+Deep learning or machine learning related colab notebooks.